 I Can Sing A Solo

 Have your child sing a song from music class to you.
 The more chances they have to learn a song and sing it by themselves, the more independent they will be as musicians.
 Younger children will need more time, simpler songs, and repetition but will look forward to singing songs they’ve heard before.

 Sing Me A Song

 Find a book to sing to your child, such as “The Itsy Bitsy Spider,” or “There Was An Old Lady Who Swallowed a Fly.”
-If a trip to the library is not an option, find a book in your home with various characters and change the pitch and tone of your voice to represent the different characters.
+Find a book in your home with various characters and change the pitch and tone of your voice to represent the different characters.
 If there are repeated phrases, pause and have your child speak or sing them.
 Be patient as they may take a little longer to respond than an adult.
 Find opportunities to read loud or soft, slow or fast, low or high, etc. Children love hearing the same book told over and over.